-Oktoberfest, known by many as the most unforgettable event they don’t remember, is an annual two-and-a-half week festival in Munich where boisterous Bavarians and trepidatious travellers get together to let down their hair, pull up their stockings and drink, drink, drink.
+Oktoberfest, known by many as the most unforgettable event they don’t remember, is an annual two-and-a-half week festival in Munich where boisterous Bavarians and trepidatious travelers get together to let down their hair, pull up their stockings and drink, drink, drink.

 A defining feature of Oktoberfest is the 34 beer tents that surround the inner pathways of the festival’s grounds.
 The festival grounds–or the “Weis’n” as they are called by the locals–offer a variety of sites and sounds for thirsty travellers, but one attraction that visitors should make special arrangements to see, is the Hippodrom.